Helping Your Child With Autism Get a Good Night's Sleep

 - Poor learning and cognitive performance

 If your child isn't sleeping, there's a good chance you aren't, either.
-One study showed that the parents of autistic children sleep less, have poorer sleep quality, and wake up earlier than parents of non-autistic children.
+One study showed that the parents of children with autism sleep less, have poorer sleep quality, and wake up earlier than parents of children without autism.

 How do I know whether my child has a sleep disorder?